 - i.
 In compliance with applicable laws, each elementary, middle, and high school shall make a breakfast meal available if a student arrives at school on the school bus less than 15 minutes before the first bell rings and shall allow the student at least 15 minutes to eat the breakfast. - ii.
-Students should be provided adequate time to eat lunch, at least 20 minutes for lunch, from the time the student is seated. - iii.
-Breakfast periods should be scheduled to provide enough time for students to eat.
-An additional option should may be an in-class breakfast program. - iv.
+Students should be provided adequate time to eat lunch, at least 20 minutes for lunch, from the time the student is seated. - Breakfast periods should be scheduled to provide enough time for students to eat.
+An additional option may be an in-class breakfast program. - iv.
 Lunch periods should be scheduled as near the middle of the school day as possible.
-Recess for elementary grades should be scheduled before lunch.

-- v.
-Cafeterias should provide enough serving areas so that students do not have to spend too much time waiting in line. - vi. v.
-Dining areas should be attractive and have enough space for seating the students who will be dining. - vii. vi.
-Potable water should shall be available for to students at where meals are served. - viii.
-Food should not be used as a reward or a punishment for student behaviors, unless it is detailed in a student's Individualized Education Plan (IEP); this statement, however, is not intended to prohibit or limit such school activities as honors breakfasts or dinners. - ix. vii.
+Recess for elementary grades should be scheduled before lunch. - v.
+Dining areas should be attractive and have enough space for seating the students who will be dining. - vi.
+Potable water shall be available to students where meals are served. - vii.
 Schools should make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-priced school meals.